tjwilson90/turbo-hearts/README.md

 A `charge_status` event is sent when charging begins and after each charge is made.
 It indicates who is the next player to charge (only for non-free charging rules) and each player who still needs to make a charge eventually to finish charging.
-This event is sent for convenience; the information it imparts can be inferred from other events.

 ```json
 {